MapsPeople/docs/src/content/data/various/switch-solutions.md

 ### Switching Solutions

-Since you took the time to set up your Solution "properly" previously, switching Solutions to a different one is as simple as changing the active API key using `setAPIKey()`, along with ensuring that `mMapControl` doesn't retain any uneccesary information from the previously active Solution, which could cause conflicts.
+You switch Solutions by changing the active API key using `setAPIKey()`.

 We recommend creating your own function to call in the future for this purpose, like the example here with `switchSolution()`: